SteelCompendium/data-md-dse/Bestiary/Monsters/War Dogs/Statblocks/War Dog Arachnite.md

     target: Special
     effects:
       - name: Effect
-        effect: The area is difficult terrain until the end of the encounter
+        effect: The area is difficult terrain until the end of the encounter.
   - type: feature
     feature_type: trait
     name: Eight-Eyed Sight